Berkshire Community College Career Pathways

 Quinsigamond Community College Career Pathways

 The Career Pathways Grant at Quinsigamond Community College supports 3 different areas.
-Our CDA Plus program is a 25-week program that prepares students to earn the CDA credential.
+The CDA Plus program is a 25-week program that prepares students to earn the CDA credential.
 After award of the CDA credential students can apply to Center for Prior Learning for up to 9 credits in Early Childhood Education.
-We also have a Dual-Language program for students speaking Spanish or Portuguese where students are enrolled in our Birth - Age 8 certificate program and complete the courses in that program.
-Finally, our Leadership Program is a certificate program which also allows students to enroll at Worcester State University to earn credit toward a Bachelor or Master’s degree.
-Students entering this program must have an Associate’s Degree prior to entering the program.
-As part of our CDA Plus program tutoring, ] books, travel stipends, weekly students visits, and coaching are offered.
+They also offer a Dual-Language program for students speaking Spanish or Portuguese where students are enrolled in the Birth - Age 8 certificate program and complete the courses in that program.
+As part of the CDA Plus program tutoring, books, travel stipends, weekly students visits, and coaching are offered.
 We also offer a program that provides language support and "soft skills" to prepare students to enter degree programs.

-The Career Pathways Grant at Springfield Technical Community College provides funding for students to take up to 20 credits that lead to a Child Development Associate Plus (CDA+) Certificate of Completion, and prepares graduates to earn the CDA credential through the Council for Professional Recognition.
+The Career Pathways Grant at Springfield Technical Community College provides funding for students to take up to 23 credits that lead to an Early Childhood Education Certificate of Completion, and prepares graduates to earn the CDA credential through the Council for Professional Recognition.
 Courses are offered in the evenings to accommodate student work schedules and are delivered in an online and hybrid format.
-The courses in the CDA+ Certificate of Completion program meet the requirements that lead to EEC certification as Teacher, Lead Teacher, and Director I and II.
-All the CDA + courses articulate into the Early Childhood Associate’s degree, which in turn can transfer to a Bachelor’s degree.
-The courses in the CDA+ program include: Child Growth and Development (3 credits) Introduction to Early Childhood Education (3 credits) Curriculum for Early Childhood Education with Lab (4 credits).
-Sociology of the Family (3 credits) Early Childhood Practicum (4 credits) And the choice of one of the following: Infant and Toddler Methods and Techniques (3 credits) Guiding Child Behavior (3 credits) Administration of Family Child Care 3 credits).
+The courses in the ECE Certificate of Completion program meet the requirements that lead to EEC certification as Teacher, Lead Teacher, and Director I and II.
+All the ECE Certificate courses articulate into the Early Childhood Education Associate’s degree, which in turn can transfer to a Bachelor’s degree.
+The courses in the ECE certificate program include: Child Growth and Development, Introduction to Early Childhood Education, Guiding Child Behavior, Sociology of the Family, Early Childhood Practicum, and the choice of one of the following: Infant and Toddler Methods and Techniques, Administration of Early Child Care Programs, Administration of Family Child Care Programs, Out of School Time Programming, Curriculum for Early Childhood Education with Lab.
 Students have no costs for tuition, fees, or textbooks.
 Chromebooks and hot spots are available for students to borrow.
-Additionally, students have access to a new stat of the art learning lab.
-Childcare and transportation stipends are available as well.
+Additionally, students have access to a new state of the art learning lab.
 Students receive academic advising and career counseling.
-One-on-one and small group tutoring is available in the evenings and Saturdays.
+One-on-one and small group tutoring is available at times convenient for students, including evenings and Saturdays.
 Students are supported through the CDA application process, and their CDA application fee is paid for by the grant.